K-Ingredient

 • 30ml is standard but not generous

-4. Numbuzin No.5 Vitamin-Niacinamide Concentrated Pad — 2% Niacinamide
+4. Numbuzin No.5 Vitamin-Niacinamide Concentrated Pad — 5% Niacinamide

 Numbuzin No.5 Pad Source: Olive Young

-Best For: Convenient pad-format application
+Best For: Convenient pad-format application at a moderate-high concentration

 The textured side provides gentle physical exfoliation while the smooth side deposits the essence.
 70 pads per jar lasts 2+ months.
+Because 5% sits above the 2% dose most studied for sensitivity, first-time users may want to start every other day.

 • Price: ₩23,000 (~$17 USD)